 Instead, the feds should be finding the right way to inform Canadians about the products, Di Giovanni says, even actively promoting them in some situations.

-“The New Zealand government wants to get rid of cigarettes by 2030 and they do that by ensuring that people receive a consistent message, which is basically, don’t smoke, and if you do smoke, quit, but if you can’t quit, you have much better alternatives in the form of e-cigarettes, heated tobacco, or pouches,” he said.
+“The New Zealand government has a very progressive policy, they want to get rid of cigarettes by 2030 and they do that by ensuring that people receive a consistent message, that basically says, don’t smoke, and if you smoke, quit, but if you don’t, today you have alternatives in the form of e-cigarettes, heated tobacco, or pouches,” he said.

 New Zealand Ministry of Health actively educates citizens about smokeless tobacco in an effort to curb cigarette smoking.